-It is the first time that a group of museums has created an exhibition as team, each proposing well-chosen exhibits from its own and other collection(s) and discussing all proposals with the colleagues from the partner museums.
+It was the first time that a group of museums created an exhibition as team, each proposing well-chosen exhibits from its own and other collection(s) and discussing all proposals with the colleagues from the partner museums.
 The result is also a panorama of European theatre collections.

-The exhibition it is organized by PERSPECTIV as part of the European Route of Historic Theatres and supported by the Culture Programme of the European Union.
+The exhibition was organized by PERSPECTIV as part of the European Route of Historic Theatres and supported by the Culture Programme of the European Union.

 Have a look at the exhibition magazine here (7.5 MB).

 And find the entire exhibition on the Internet: www.thoetbit.eu